 Two insiders provide a brief history of the Cal Band, including how field formations are conceptualized and charted.
 Learn how this is accomplished on arrangements ranging from traditional Cal songs to contemporary selections.
 Hint: it involves something called a “poop sheet”!

 Calonico has been teaching at Berkeley since 1990 and has served as director of UC Jazz Ensembles and director of bands since 1995.
-In May 2016, he will tour China and Japan with the Cal Marching Band.
+Next May, he will tour China and Japan with the Cal Marching Band.

-Cappoli hails from Southern California and will receive his bachelor’s in mechanical engineering in 2016.
+Cappoli hails from Southern California and will receive his bachelor’s degree in mechanical engineering in 2016.

 Learn about campus architecture, history, and university life during a 90-minute walking tour with a knowledgeable Mandarin-speaking student ambassador.

 Musical scholars tend to rely on carefully chosen words to lecture and write about music.
 Performers, especially those trained in the tradition of Western classical music, prefer to communicate fully and precisely by relying on carefully composed and performed notes, rhythms, and sonorities.
 Scholar-performers enjoy combining these complementary approaches.
-To what extent can artistic performances be instinctive and non-verbal, and to what extent can they be prepared intellectually and held up by the language of scientific discipline?
-This talk will discuss a few of these tensions that have given texture to a 40-year career.
+To what extent can artistic performances be instinctive and nonverbal, and to what extent can they be prepared intellectually and held up by the language of scientific discipline?

 Moroney joined Berkeley’s faculty in 2001 as a professor and University Organist, a position that specifically combines his activities as a scholar and performer.
 He specializes in music of the 16th to 18th centuries, in particular the works of J. S. Bach.
 He has concertized in many countries and made over 70 CD recordings.
 His monograph “Bach: An Extraordinary Life” (2000) has been translated into five languages.